 Because this reef tank has an additional sump tank underneath, there is more than adequate space for all filtration, leaving the main display tank free from equipment.

 The fully automated filter system operates via an Aquatronica controller.
 This monitors and controls the tanks pumps, lighting and vital water parameters.
 In addition, we receive a daily text message containing this vital information.
 As well as sending us a text if any parameter falls out of tolerance or in the event of a power cut.
 Therefore making it a vital piece of equipment where significant time and financial investment is being made.

 Both the main and sump tank are open topped which aids gas exchange and thus allows the system to breathe.
 However, this does cause a lot of evaporation.
 To rectify this we install a top up unit that detects when then water level falls and automatically tops up the system with fresh water.
 This takes the hard work out of having to perform this task manually and also keeps the salinity of the tank very stable.

 The front wall is now plastered ready for painting.
 We have added a top flap to the wall to provide access into the tank.

 Now the tank can be filled.
 We always use ultra pure reverse osmosis water for every marine aquarium installation we perform.
 Tank filling for this system took 4 days.

 Once the aquarium is filled, we add the correct amount of ocean salt and commission the system.
 During this process, we check all items of equipment are functioning correctly and set up the aquarium controller.

 Stocking The Tank

 Once the system has been running for a few days we can begin the rock aqua-scape.
-In this particular tank the client had asked us to create 2 tall rock structures.
+In this particular tank, the client had asked us to create 2 tall rock structures.
 The rock formations are assembled outside of the tank and then transferred inside piece by piece.
-The 2 tall structures utilise Reef Rods which make them very stable.
+The 2 tall structures utilise Reef Rods which makes them very stable.

 And 3 months later the tank is beginning to take shape with fish settling in well and corals becoming established.